artcuddy/project4-cocktail-nerd/README.md

 ## Homepage

 * The Home Page is the landing page of the website and that's visible first when the site loads.
 It is designed to allow the user to quickly find their way around the site.
+The homepage displays the latest 6 featured cocktails.

 <img src="documentation/readme_images/screenshots/homepage.webp">